ELECTRONIC PRESS KIT

 Years passed.
 He was comfortable but regretful.
 Hundreds of half-written songs languished on fading scraps of paper and deteriorating tapes.
 If he had died suddenly, that big box of music would have ended up in landfill.

 Then came a perfect storm.
 Close friends died.
 Career missteps.
 A move to a remote area isolated him from friends.
 And finally, an accident hospitalized him.
 It felt like rock bottom.
-He was a behavioural scientist facing his own dark night of the soul.
+He was a behavioral scientist facing his own dark night of the soul.

 Still on crutches, he dug out all of his music gear and wrote his first completed song in years as a way of coping.
 It re-awakened him as an artist.
 He sold his house, moved back to the city, and began working with producers.
 Eventually, the singles The Little Things, Predator, and Don’t Kill Me were released.